anandka/Learning/Kubernetes Revision.md

 	- `volumes` - each attribute will be mounted as file with its value(key) inside

+### Cluster Upgrade

+- k8s components versioning
+- No other component can be higher then the API version (consider X) (except kubectl)
+- Controller manager and Kube Scheduler can be of versions (X, X-1)
+- kubelet and kubeproxy (Worker nodes) can be of version (X,X-1, X-2)
+- kubectl can be of version (X+1 , X, X-1)

+- Whever you are updating update one version at a time
+- Suppose you are on version v1.10 and v1.13 has been released
+- you need to upgrade to 1.10 to 1.11 then 1.11 to 1.12 and then to 1.13

 -------------
 #### Additional things to read
 	- etcd